dylankrieg/Go-Web-App/README.md

 # Multiplayer Go Game built with React and Node.js
 * Users can play their friends anonymously via a link
-* UI size renders dynamically to fit windows
+* UI size and layout adjusts dynamically with window size

 Tech stack: React, Node.js, Socket.io